-Until then, I had imagined myself working my way up the ranks to a VP someday.
-I had even brushed off a couple of recruiters throughout the years.
+Until then, I had imagined myself working my way up the ranks someday.
 But now everything had changed.

 I hadn’t positioned myself as a good enough investment.
 From the company’s perspective, they had me for a bargain.
-I had already developed a comprehensive strategy and was leading several projects and initiatives.
-Upon making it into the boardroom, I noticed I was the lowest level employee in there.
-I certainly appreciated the seat at the table, but if they already had the milk for cheap, why should they give the cow more money?
+If they already had the milk for cheap, why should they give the cow more money?
 That would have been udderly ridiculous.

 A Second Opinion